nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-    Submit your Nginx Configuration.
+    Submit your NGINX Configuration.

 1. Using the N4A web console, create three new config files, one for each Continent matching the list in the map block.
-These are the Nginx Configs for each Continent, configured to receive the Redirected traffic.
+These are the NGINX Configs for each Continent, configured to receive the Redirected traffic.
 In this example, you will create:

     - na.geo.example.com.conf for North American Data Center, and default for other Continents
     - eu.geo.example.com.conf for Europe Data Center